NoLtour/Uni-notes/Aerodynamics/1 Mathematical and Numerical concepts/velocity potential.md

 >> $\Phi=\Phi(x,y,z)=$ [[velocity potential]], can be described as a function of position
 >> $\nabla=$ [[del operator|grad]]
 >> $\vec{V}=$ velocity

+If given a function for [[velocity potential]] it becomes possible to easily derive the velocity at any point in the region.

+### Irrotational Flow

 > ### $$ \frac{\delta^{2} \psi_{1} }{ \delta x^{2} } + \frac{\delta^{2} \psi_{1} }{ \delta y^{2} } = 0 $$
 >> where: